 This process can take a few hours, but it’s time well spent.

 Of course, it costs a bit more to put this level of care and attention into a project.
-We know there are places out there where we can score “500 business cards for $9.99!”
+We know there are places out there where you can score “500 business cards for $9.99!”

 But think about it.
 Those rock-bottom deals should be a red flag that a company is cutting corners somewhere.
 And that likely means in their techniques, attention to detail, and quality or choices of paper and ink.

-Without a press check, you won’t know if you’re getting sub-par materials until they arrive UPS on your doorstep.
+Without a press check, you won’t know if you’re getting sub-par materials until they arrive on your doorstep.
 If the quality is really bad, you may be forced to start over.
 At the very least, you’ll be stuck with cards or brochures that look less than professional.

 However, if your print job is run on a top-of-the-line press and overseen by a graphic designer who knows and cares about your business, the results will be exactly what you want.